mcandre/cheatsheets/git.md

 $ git pull --tags
 ```

-# Checkout a branch at a tag
+# How to checkout a branch at a tag

-The first argument to `git-checkout -b` is the name of the branch we will create.

-The second argument is the tag from which we want to base our branch.
-We can safely use the same name for our branch as our tag.
+Git purists will complain that you can't *technically* checkout a tag, but we can effectively do this by checking out a new branch *based* on a tag.

 ```
 project (master)$ git checkout -b v1.0 v1.0 project (v1.0)$
 ```

+Here, we supplied the tag name as the second argument, and the same tag name as the first argument, to git-checkout.

 # Hooks